 In 2022, FREIDA™ users tallied more than 34,000 views of neurological surgery residency programs.
 In this list, we pare the 117 residencies down to the 10 neurological surgery residency programs ranked at the top for user interest.

 Rankings are based on identified medical student activity on FREIDA™, the AMA Residency & Fellowship Database®, from Jan.
 1-Dec.
-31, 2021.
-FREIDA allows medical students to search for a residency or fellowship from more than 12,000 programs—all accredited by the Accreditation Council for Graduate Medical Education.
+31, 2022.
+FREIDA allows medical students to search for a residency or fellowship from more than 13,000 programs—all accredited by the Accreditation Council for Graduate Medical Education.

 Neurosurgeons operate on patients of all ages, treating diseases ranging from congenital anomalies of the newborn to degenerative disorders of the brain/spine in the aging.
 Spine, tumors, vascular lesions and infectious pathologies are other frequently encountered pathologies.
 A neurosurgeon is an expert in the diagnosis of neurological disease, is capable of interpreting a variety of radiological studies, and is able to offer surgical and nonsurgical treatment options.